TNR11/TNR11/README.md

 <h1>Hi, I'm Aadil!</h1>
-I'm a software developer with key skills in C++, Java, C# and Python.
-I regularly work in Windows, Mac OS and Linux environments.
-Check out some of my coding references and projects below.
+I'm a software engineer with key skills in Java, Python and C#.
+I'm currently working a systems engineer doing a varity of admin tasks in windows and VMWare, as well as data processing.

 <h2>👨‍💻 Software Development Projects:</h2>